Skip to main content

 02 · Problems before tools

-Start with business problems, not AI tools.
+Start with the business problem, not the AI tool.

 How most teams start